travetto/travetto/module/rest/README.md

 }
 ```

- provides the ability to convert the inbound request query into a schema bound object, and provide validation before the controller even receives the request.
+The framework provides the ability to convert the inbound request query into a schema bound object, and provide validation before the controller even receives the request.

-**Code: Using QuerySchema for GET requests**
+**Code: Using Query + Schema for GET requests**
 ```typescript
 import { Schema } from '@travetto/schema';
 import { Controller, Get } from '@travetto/rest';